Amazon reports its first unprofitable year since 2014

 During the pandemic, the appetite for online shopping seemed to promise exponential growth, and many believed the habit changes could be permanent.
 Amazon couldn't hire and built warehouses fast enough; its profits doubled and kept growing.
 But then people returned to physical stores, switched from cocooning to travel and outings, and eventually got more hesitant to spend as inflation rose.

+Amazon began reconsidering its warehouse expansion plans.
+Industry reports tracked cancellations, closures and delays.
+Andy Jassy, in a rare Amazon CEO appearance on a quarterly call with investors, said his top priority was cutting costs in the company's operations.

+"It's important to remember that over the last few years we took a fulfillment-center footprint that we built over 25 years and doubled it in just a couple of years," he said.
+"We at the same time built out a transportation network, for last mile, roughly the size of UPS. ...
+Just to get those functional, it took everything we had."

 Last month, Amazon announced it expected to cut 18,000 jobs, or about 5% of the corporate workforce.
-CEO Andy Jassy, in a blog post, referenced "the uncertain economy" and the company's pandemic-era hiring spree.
+Jassy, in a blog post, referenced "the uncertain economy" and the company's pandemic-era hiring spree.

 At the peak, in late 2021-early 2022, Amazon employed more than 1.6 million part-time and full-time workers globally.
 Thursday's financial report shows that number is now down to 1.5 million.